snok/pep585-upgrade/README.md

 def do_thing(x: list[tuple[str, ...]], y: dict[str, set[str]]) -> frozenset:
 ```

-or this, if you enable the futures option
+or this, if you're running python < 3.9 or enable the futures option

 ```python
 from __future__ import annotations